warastra/crystal_band_gap/README.md

 # Band Gap Prediction

-train a message-passing GNN to predict band gap of oxides on <a href='https://next-gen.materialsproject.org/'>materials project</a> data
+A message-passing GNN to predict band gap of oxides trained on <a href='https://next-gen.materialsproject.org/'>materials project</a> data